 Top-level domain | .sz |

-History of the Eswatini Flag
+History of the Eswatini flag

 The flag was officially adopted on October 6, 1968, coinciding with Eswatini's independence from British colonial rule.
 Its design draws inspiration from the military flag presented by King Sobhuza II to the Swazi Pioneer Corps in 1941.
 The flag has remained unchanged since independence, even after the country's name change from Swaziland to Eswatini in 2018, reflecting continuity in national identity and symbolism.

-Symbolism and Design of the Eswatini Flag
+Symbolism and design of the Eswatini flag

 Each element of the Eswatini flag carries deep symbolic meaning.
 The central red stripe, double the width of the others, represents the battles fought for independence and the nation's determination to defend its sovereignty.
 It also symbolizes the rich red soil of Eswatini, vital to its agriculture.
 The blue stripes at the top and bottom signify peace and stability, essential for national development and prosperity.
 The yellow stripes represent the country's mineral and natural resources, particularly gold, which has played a significant role in Eswatini's economy.